JuneLuu48/JuneLuu48/README.md

 Business Analytics graduate (Distinction, GPA 6.2/7.0) from the University of Newcastle, with hands-on experience in requirements gathering, business process modelling, data analysis, and BI reporting.
 At the Newcastle Knights Commercial Team, I developed a data-driven 2-tier Business Club proposal using Power BI and Excel — delivering competitor benchmarking, pricing strategy, target market analysis, and a 3-year financial forecast that projected a **20% improvement in corporate member retention** and accelerated program structure identification by **30%**.

 I am passionate about bridging business needs and technology — turning data and process analysis into clear, actionable outputs for stakeholders.
-Currently seeking junior roles in Business Analysis, ICT Business Analysis, and Data Analysis in Perth, WA.

 ---